We're Defending You

 Previously, Tedesco litigated First Amendment cases at the highest levels.
 He was part of the legal team that represented cake artist Jack Phillips in Masterpiece Cakeshop v.
 Colorado Civil Rights Commission before the U.S. Supreme Court and argued Phillips’ case at the Colorado Court of Appeals.
 He was also the lead brief writer in two other U.S. Supreme Court wins, Reed v.
 Town of Gilbert and Arizona Christian School Tuition Organization v.
 Winn.
 Tedesco has also argued six times before five different federal appellate courts and founded and directed the ADF Center for Conscience Initiatives, where he led efforts to protect individuals from government-coerced speech.

-Numerous media outlets have interviewed Tedesco or published his comments.
-They include Wall Street Journal, Fox News, CNN, The New York Times, USA Today, The Washington Times, PBS, NPR, and National Review, among others.
+Numerous media outlets, including The Wall Street Journal, Fox News, CNN, The New York Times, USA Today, PBS, NPR, and National Review, have interviewed Tedesco or published his comments.

 Tedesco earned his Juris Doctor in 2004 from the Regent University School of Law.